joker-eph/githubmove/GitHubMove.rst

-When the `git bisect run` command returns, the umbrella repository is set to the state where the regression is introduced, one can inspect the history on every subprojects compared to the previous revision in the umbrella (it is possible that one commit in the umbrella repository includes multiple commits in the subprojects).
+When the `git bisect run` command returns, the umbrella repository is set to the state where the regression is introduced, one can inspect the history on every sub-projects compared to the previous revision in the umbrella (it is possible that one commit in the umbrella repository includes multiple commits in the sub-projects).

 **Monorepo Proposal**

 Bisecting on the monorepo is straightforward and almost identical to the multirepo situation explained above.
-The granularity is finer since each individual commits in every subprojects participate in the bisection.
+The granularity is finer since each individual commits in every sub-projects participate in the bisection.
 The bisection script does not need to include the `git submodule update` step.

 Living Downstream